flutter-tizen/flutter-tizen/doc/commands.md

 - ### `drive`

-  Run integration tests for the project on an attached device.
+  Run integration tests for the project on a connected device.
 For detailed usage, see [`integration_test`](https://github.com/flutter/flutter/tree/master/packages/integration_test).

   ```sh
   # Launch "integration_test/foo_test.dart" on a Tizen device.